greenelab/deep-review/sections/04_study.md

 @tag:Soueidan].
 However, the focus on taxonomic/functional annotation is just the first step.
 Several groups have proposed methods to determine host or environment phenotypes from the organisms that are identified [@tag:Guetterman
-@tag:Knights @tag:Stratnikov @tag:Segata] or overall sequence compsition
+@tag:Knights @tag:Stratnikov @tag:Segata] or overall sequence composition
 [@tag:Ding].
 Also, researchers have looked into how feature selection can improve classification [@tag:Liu @tag:Segata], and techniques have been proposed that are classifier-independent [@tag:Ditzler @tag:Ditzler2].